solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ## Connect and query Azure Database for PostgreSQL Flexible Server using the Azure CLI

-Workbench is not the only method of running queries against your PostgreSQL database.
-This section explains how to perform queries against Azure Database for PostgreSQL Flexible Server using the Azure CLI and the `az PostgreSQL flexible-server` utilities and references the steps in the [Quickstart: Connect and query with Azure CLI with Azure Database for PostgreSQL - Flexible Server] article.
+pgAdmin is not the only method of running queries against your PostgreSQL database.
+This section explains how to perform queries against Azure Database for PostgreSQL Flexible Server using the Azure CLI and the `az postgresql flexible-server` utilities and references the steps in the [Quickstart: Connect and query with Azure CLI with Azure Database for PostgreSQL Flexible Server - Flexible Server] article.

 ### Setup

-While the Azure article demonstrates how to provision a Flexible Server instance using the CLI, any of the presented provisioning methods in the [Create a Flexible Server database] section are possible.
+While the Azure article demonstrates how to provision a Flexible Server instance using the CLI, any of the presented provisioning methods in the [Create a Flexible Server database][25] section are possible.

 ### Instructions

-The Azure CLI supports running queries interactively, via the `az PostgreSQL flexible-server connect` command, which is similar to running queries interactively against a PostgreSQL instance through the PostgreSQL CLI.
-It is also possible to run an individual SQL query or a SQL file using the `az PostgreSQL flexible-server execute` command.
+The Azure CLI supports running queries interactively, via the `az postgresql flexible-server connect` command, which is similar to running queries interactively against a PostgreSQL instance through the PostgreSQL CLI.
+It is also possible to run an individual SQL query or a SQL file using the `az postgresql flexible-server execute` command.

 > ![Note icon][Note] **Note:** These commands require the
 > `rdbms-connect` CLI extension, which is automatically installed if it